Ecuador & Galapagos

 Airport Transfers

-Ban on Plastic in the Galapagos
+Avoid Single-use Plastic Bottles in the Galapagos

 Luggage Storage

-Medical Attention & Availability
+Medical Attention, Health & Emergency Flight Availability

 ↠ Given the remote location of the Galápagos Islands, medical and health services are very basic and severely limited.
 Access to even basic medical care may be at least 48 hours away.
-Serious injury or illness must be treated on the Ecuadorian mainland.
+Serious injury or illness are best treated on the Ecuadorian mainland.
 Regulations to preserve the environmental integrity of the islands and local permissions required to permit aircraft to land in Baltra or San Cristobal may delay air ambulance flights, even in the case of serious medical emergencies.

 Hotels

 ↠ There are few luxury hotels on the islands.
 All hotels are at least partially locally owned and operated.
 All hotels endeavor to provide hot water, breakfast buffet, fans, limited air conditioning, and assistance when needed.
+Hair dryers are kept at the front desk not in the rooms.

-↠ Hotels offer breakfast.
+↠ All Hotels offer breakfast.
 However, if your tour pick-up is too early, the hotel may provide a boxed breakfast.
 If breakfast is missed at the hotel prior to departure, it may be necessary for you to purchase breakfast at your own expense upon arrival at your destination.
 When possible, the hotel at your destination may provide breakfast to you, but it is not guaranteed.

 Pick-Up Times for Tours & Inter-Island Flights (Air Taxi)